History of Croatia (1995–present): Račan government (2000–2003)

 Tuđman died in 1999 and in the early 2000 parliamentary elections, the nationalist Croatian Democratic Union (HDZ) government was replaced by a center-left coalition, with Ivica Račan as prime minister.
 At the same time, presidential elections were held which were won by a moderate, Stjepan Mesić.

 The new Račan government amended the Constitution, changing the political system from a semi-presidential system to a parliamentary system, transferring most executive presidential powers from the president onto the institutions of the Parliament and the Prime Minister.
 Nevertheless, the President remained the Commander-in-Chief, and notably used this power in response to the Twelve Generals' Letter.
+In August 2000, former Croatian Army officer and whistleblower Milan Levar was killed in his own garage in Gospić by explosive device for testifying about war crimes committed by Croatian forces during the war.
+The perpetrator of this murder remained at large up to this day.

 Economic growth picked up in 2000 following the recession.
 The new government started several large building projects, including state-sponsored housing and the building of the vital Zagreb-Split Highway, today's A1.
 Economic growth in the 2000s was stimulated by a credit boom led by newly privatized banks, capital investment, especially in road construction, a rebound in tourism and credit-driven consumer spending.
 Inflation remained tame and the currency, the kuna, stable.

 The country rebounded from a mild recession in 1998/1999 and achieved notable economic growth during the following years.
 The unemployment rate would continue to rise until 2001 when it finally started falling.
 Return of refugees accelerated as many homes were rebuilt by the government; most Croats had already returned (except for some in Vukovar), whereas only a third of the Serbs had done so, impeded by unfavorable property laws as well as ethnic and economic issues.

 The Račan government is often credited with bringing Croatia out of semi-isolation of the Tuđman era.
 Croatia became a World Trade Organization (WTO) member on 30 November 2000.
 The country signed a Stabilization and Association Agreement (SAA) with the European Union in October 2001, and applied for membership in February/March 2003.
+Račan's government was undermined by right wing HDZ who organized mass opposition rallies against Croatian collaboration with ICTY.
+In one such rally in Split HDZ's leader Ivo Sanader accused prime minister Račan and Mesić for treason for wanting to extradite Croatian officers, while they, in turn accused the rallyists for preparing coup d'etat.